agnesATcartoDB/blog/_posts/2014-08-25-fires-in-the-amazon.md

 ---
-title: 'Two Years of Fires in the Amazon Rainforest'
+title: 'Map of the Week: Two Years of Fires in the Amazon Rainforest'
 tags:
 - cartodb
 - Torque